lowcodelocky2/xano-mcp/README.md

 ### Verification
 After making these changes:
 1. Save the file
+2. Run a new build `npm run build'
-2. Restart your MCP server
+3. Restart your MCP client (Claude / Cursor)
-3. The delete-table tool should now be available in your toolset
+4. The delete-table tool should now be available in your toolset

 ### Safety Note
 The delete-table tool permanently removes tables from your Xano workspace.
 Make sure you have appropriate backups before using this functionality.